Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 Buy Pixie Crunch apple trees here

-See also Yellow Huffcap
+Yellow Huffcap pears

 Deer may not appreciate this old English pear variety for th quality of its perry cider, but they will like the fact that the pears ripen late and hang on the tree into late fall.